Simularia/simulariatools/README.md

 ```

 Optional arguments can be used to create special versions of the plot.
-For example, use `tile = TRUE` to produce a non-spatially interpolated
+For example, use `tile = TRUE` to produce a plot without spatial
-plot:
+interpolation:

 ``` r
 contourPlot2(